Anyone who gets a prediction about how a player's career will turn out wrong will likely be taunted with it for the rest of his life.

 Sammy Sosa is the first MLB player to hit 65 home runs in a season and although he never held the single season home run record at season's end, he is one of four people to eclipse Babe Ruth's record, one of three to eclipse Maris, and the only one to hit more than 60 homers three different seasons.
 But those accomplishments are thrown out the window as Sosa will forever be known as "the guy who corked the bat."
 During an interleague game against the (then) Tampa Bay Devil Rays on June 3, 2003, he was ejected after the umpires found out he had a corked bat.
 He was suspended eight games.

-His steroids allegations are right up there too, though.
-Which make his home tun accolades pretty meaningless since it surfaced in 2009 that he failed a drug test for performance-enhancing drugs in 2003.
+His steroids allegations (and his sudden inability to speak or understand English when he was asked about them) are right up there too, though.
+Which make his home run accolades pretty meaningless since it surfaced in 2009 that he failed a drug test for performance-enhancing drugs in 2003.

 Danny Heep, despite winning two World Series titles, is more remembered for being the 4,000th strikeout victim to Nolan Ryan.